 The Savannah Way, Australia’s ultimate adventure ride across the rooftop of Australia; this 21 day adventure motorcycle ride of dirt and road explores a staggering four world heritage areas and encompasses some of the finest remote riding in all of Australia.
 This true adventure ride offers some stunning remote area camping, quirky and luxurious accommodation.
-Meticulously researched Simon has found some incredibly remote rarely used tracks some of which are by permit only, this is an extremely unique ride led by Dakar legend Simon Pavey, accompanied by a qualified chef and supported by award winning Compass Expeditions, this epic ride is the ride of a lifetime.
+Meticulously researched Simon has found some incredibly remote rarely used tracks some of which are by permit only, this is an extremely unique ride led by Dakar legend Simon Pavey and supported by award winning Compass Expeditions, this epic ride is the ride of a lifetime.

 Dates & Prices